darwintantuco/auto-rollback/README.md

 ## How auto rollback on rails work?

+After `git checkout`:

-1. Checkout previous branch
+1. Checkout `db/migrate/` from previous branch
-1. Get migration versions that only exist on previous branch
+1. Get migration versions
 1. Execute `bundle exec rake db:migrate:down VERSION=<version>` for each version
 1. Undo all changes in `db/migrate/` and `db/schema.rb`